DLR-RM/stable-baselines3/README.md

 - [ ] DQN (almost ready, currently in testing phase)
 - [ ] DDPG (you can use its successor TD3 for now)
 - [ ] HER
-- [ ] Support for MultiDiscrete and MultiBinary action spaces

 ### Planned features (v1.1+)